tylerlong/slim_text/README.md

 5. Click "OK"

 It is said that after installation you can disable compatibility mode and Slim Text will still work.

+## Chrome Web Store

+Here is [the link](https://chrome.google.com/webstore/detail/slim-text/efgpjeojnoblodlofkhmhgghdfadmeoc) to Slim Text on Chrome Web Store.

+If you like it, don't forget to give it a 5 star rating!